oracle-livelabs/goldengate/ggma-topologies/unidirectional-replication-using-admin-client/unidirectional-data-replication-using-admin-client.md

       https://north:9001

 2. Log in to the Administration Service using the credentials ggma/GGma_23ai.
-3. From the left-navigation pane, expand the list of Extracts and select the EXTN Extract.
+3. From the left-navigation pane, expand the list of Extracts and select the `EXTN` Extract.
-4. Click the Statistics option to view the report.
+4. Click the <b>Statistics</b> option to view the report.

 ## Task 4: Add DML to Source Database and Check the Target Database for Replicated Records